decorative star graphic decorative SP graphic

 NewNewNew Policy on make-ups, re-tests & extra credit work:

 If a student has an absence on a test day, the student will make up the test before the next test is given or receive a zero for that test grade.
 No makeups will be allowed during final test week!
-Make up tests will be taken in the instructor’s office, by appointment only!
+Make up tests will be taken in the classroom after class, by appointment only!
 A Doctor’s written excuse for the class day of the scheduled exam must be presented in order to take the make-up test.

 It's a Mickey Mouse World , isn't it?